tenstorrent/tt-metal/docs/source/tt-metalium/get_started/get_started.rst

 If you're an ML developer and looking for further docs for using the Python library APIs to build models, please now go to `getting started for models <../../ttnn/tt_metal_models/get_started.html>`_.

-If you're an internal TT-Metalium developer, please now read please review the `contribution standards
+If you're an internal TT-Metalium developer, please now read and review the `contribution standards
 <https://github.com/tenstorrent/tt-metal/blob/main/CONTRIBUTING.md>`_.